wp-plugins/xili-dictionary/readme.txt

 == More infos ==

-This first beta releases are for theme's creator or designer with some knowledges in i18n.
+This releases are for theme's creator or designer with some knowledges in i18n.
+Help are more and more included inside help tabs of dashboard and each screen.

 The plugin post is frequently updated [wiki.xiligroup.org](http://wiki.xiligroup.org/index.php/Category:Xili-dictionary_plugin)